Albert0i/prisma-planetscale/ORM.md

 - if you are not using PostgreSQL, MySQL, SQLite, Microsoft SQL Server, MongoDB or CockroachDB then Prisma won't work for you.

 - ["The end justifies the means"](https://dictionary.cambridge.org/dictionary/english/end-justifies-the-means).
-If your applications strongly couples with database access, ORM may not suit you.
+If your applications strongly couples with database, ORM may not suit you.

 ### V. Reference